Planetary Image Research Laboratory Planetary Image Research Laboratory

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-The PDS_JP2 software is Copyright (C) 2006-2007 Arizona Board of Regents on behalf of the Planetary Image Research Laboratory, Lunar and Planetary Laboratory at the University of Arizona.
+The PDS_JP2 software is Copyright (c) 2006-2007 Arizona Board of Regents on behalf of the Planetary Image Research Laboratory, Lunar and Planetary Laboratory at the University of Arizona.

 The Kakadu Software libraries are included in the binary applications distribution for use with the PDS_JP2 applications only.
-They are Copyright (C) Dr. David Taubman, all rights reserved, and licensed by NewSouth Innovations Pty Limited ACN 000 263 025 ("NSi").
+They are Copyright (c) Dr. David Taubman, all rights reserved, and licensed by NewSouth Innovations Pty Limited ACN 000 263 025 ("NSi").
 Please visit the Kakadu Software web site (http://www.kakadusoftware.com/) for further information.